PratikpatilCodeJourney/pratik-demo/README.md

 # pratik-demo
-This my first Git repository
+This is my first Git repository